HitBTC Token Hits Self Reported Market Capitalization of $206.25 Million (HIT)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-HitBTC Token’s genesis date was June 15th, 2021.
+HitBTC Token launched on June 15th, 2021.
 HitBTC Token’s total supply is 1,522,149,954 tokens.
-HitBTC Token’s official website is hitbtc.com/hit.
+HitBTC Token’s official Twitter account is @hitbtc and its Facebook page is accessible here.
+The official website for HitBTC Token is hitbtc.com/hit.
 The Reddit community for HitBTC Token is https://reddit.com/r/hitbtc.
-HitBTC Token’s official message board is blog.hitbtc.com/hitbtc-launches-its-native-utility-token-hit.
-HitBTC Token’s official Twitter account is @hitbtc and its Facebook page is accessible here.
+The official message board for HitBTC Token is blog.hitbtc.com/hitbtc-launches-its-native-utility-token-hit.

 **_The official HitBTC Token ticker is “HIT” and trades under that name on all the exchanges where it has been listed. _**